Projects

 • The Mummy GBA – RAD game (puzzle) using Rogue Spear engine and tools (play this online).

-• Beyond Good & Evil Xbox – Porting large C++ project from GameCube.
+• Beyond Good & Evil Xbox – Porting a large C++ project from GameCube.
 Remote team, scarce bandwidth.

 • Legrand Nurse Calling System – a distributed system for handling patient calls in hospitals.